Dining Out

 Jamaican food sizzles with sunshine and heat.
 Ocho Rios is served well by the food of all nations and the usual restaurant chains — but it would be rude to not focus on the blessed island cuisine; in our worldview it’s the bestest of the bunch.

-This is why for ‘when in Rome’ reasons we do not as yet list International food outlets* — why come all this way and not gorge yourself on the gorgeous native offerings?
+For ‘when in Rome’ reasons, we do not currently list international food outlets* — why come all this way and not indulge in the delicious local cuisine?

-To escape from such wristband-required obligation and go outside to sample the local food certainly beats queuing three times a day like ants at a picnic for yet another ho-hum ‘all-inclusive’ buffet.
+To escape from such wristband-required obligation and go sample the local food certainly beats queuing three times a day like ants at a picnic for yet another ho-hum ‘all-inclusive’ buffet.

-*But for those who just can’t resist floating a large vindaloo on top of a belly full of Red Stripe, we will be adding a ‘selected selection’ of restaurants serving the food of faraway lands later.
+*But for those who just can’t resist floating a large vindaloo on top of a belly full of Red Stripe, we will be adding a ‘selected selection’ of restaurants serving the food of faraway lands given time.

 Street Food to Die For